 When Relay Is a Good Fit

 - You want a bank that can help you budget: Relay lets users create multiple subaccounts under a single checking account.
 Creating separate accounts for different expense types, such as taxes, payroll, and operating expenses, helps you keep track of how much money you have for different expenses.
 You can also transfer funds between subaccounts fee-free.
-This is why Relay is one of our top-recommended online banks and leading Brex business account alternatives.
+This is why Relay is one of our top-recommended online banks.

 - You want to delegate money management responsibilities to employees and advisors: Through Relay’s account permissions feature, you can give employees access to specific checking accounts and debit cards.
 You can customize access levels and set spending limits to prevent the misappropriation of funds.
-The ability to assign employee permissions is why Relay is in our roundup of the best checking accounts for limited liability companies (LLCs).
+The ability to assign employee permissions is why Relay is in our roundup of the best checking accounts for LLCs.

 - You send and receive wire transfers regularly: Relay’s wire transfer fees are some of the most affordable in the market, which is one of the reasons we placed it in our list of the top small business checking accounts.
 Incoming wire transfers (domestic and international) are free, while outgoing wire transfers cost $5 (domestic) and $10 (international).
 If you upgrade to Relay Pro, all wire transfers are free.